 K-12 STEM Literacy: IEEE-USA seeks to support improvements in the math, science, and technology education of U.S. precollege students and to help raise their functional and technological literacy.
-In addition to coordinating member and financial support for IEEE Educational Activities Board's Teacher in Service, TryEngineering.Org and other technical literary program, IEEE-USA makes Teacher Grants and recognizes teacher-engineer collaborations with its Teacher-Engineer Partnership Award.
-IEEE-USA provides an IEEE presence by participating in national STEM educational events such as National Engineers Week, National Lab Day, and the U.S. Science and Engineering Festival.
+IEEE-USA supports national STEM educational content and events as part of National Engineers Week, National Lab Day, and the U.S. Science and Engineering Festival.
+The committee also helps to promote IEEE's Teacher in Service, TryEngineering.Org and other technical literary program.
+IEEE-USA makes small Teacher Grants and recognizes outstanding teacher-engineer collaborations with its Teacher-Engineer Partnership Award